 Discontinuation of Grant Funding

 Although BrightFocus has committed grant funds for the stated term of the Grant, it reserves the right to terminate the Grant at any time prior to the end of the Grant term in the event the work performed is in breach of any of the terms and obligations stated herein.
 In the event of termination, no further Grant payment will be made and the Grantee Institution shall be required to return any Grant funds that have been advanced.
 Either party may terminate the Grant Agreement upon thirty (30) days prior written notice to the other party.
-If terminated by BrightFocus, for reasons other than Research Misconduct or malfeasance, then Grantee Institution is entitled to full repayment for all costs and non-cancelable commitments incurred as of the effective date of the termination.
+If terminated by BrightFocus, for reasons other than Research Misconduct or Malfeasance, then Grantee Institution is entitled to full repayment for all costs and non-cancelable commitments incurred as of the effective date of the termination.
 Non-cancelable commitments include, but are not limited to, all costs associated with expenditures such as a graduate student’s appointment within a given academic year.
-Discontinuation of Grant Funding due to Research Misconduct or other malfeasance shall be treated as a special circumstance as described in separate sections of this document and may require the return of the entire grant in BrightFocus’ sole discretion.
+Discontinuation of Grant Funding due to Research Misconduct or due to Malfeasance shall be treated as a special circumstance as described in separate sections of this document and may require the return of the entire grant in BrightFocus’ sole discretion.

 Anti-Terrorism Compliance